 CTA R6WG23 – CTA 2067 (ANSI), Small Unmanned Aerial Systems – Remote Identification

-ASTM WK 27055, New Practice for Remote ID and Tracking.
+ASTM WK65041, New Practice for UAS Remote ID and Tracking.
 This WG is developing an Open Standard for Secure Remote Drone Identification (the “Open Drone ID” project).
 The Open Drone ID project is managed through a remote ID standard and tracking workgroup within ASTM F38.
 The effort is developing a global standard, like Wi-Fi or Bluetooth, to provide broad scalability to many end users and use cases.
 The current draft is Open Drone ID Specification 0.60.0.
 Additionally, this workgroup has created 2 sub-groups: (1) Broadcast, and (2).
 Common Data and Network API.

 3GPP Release 16 - Feasibility Study and Work Item on Remote Identification of Unmanned Aerial Systems.
 Ubiquitous coverage, high reliability and QoS, robust security, and seamless mobility are critical factors to supporting UAS C2 functions.
 3GPP SA1 has completed a feasibility study with potential requirements and use cases for remote identification and the services which can be offered based on remote identification.
 The next steps in 3GPP are to complete requirements and protocol specifications to support remote identification of UAS (including direct broadcast with or without the presence of a cellular network) and to provide UTM support over a cellular network.
 The ongoing 3GPP specification work is applicable to both 4G and 5G systems.